Graham · Arrochar & Trossachs

 Beinn Bhreac — common questions

-- Beinn Bhreac is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 558m of ascent and takes most walkers 3-6 hours.
+- On the OutdoorSCOT scale, Beinn Bhreac comes in at 3/5 — moderately challenging.
+Expect roughly 13km and 558m of ascent on the usual route — 3-6 hours for most parties.
 Terrain: Estate track then bracken and waist-high tussock on the shoulder, easing onto cropped grass above 550m.

-- Where do I park for Beinn Bhreac?
+- Where should I park to climb Beinn Bhreac?

 - Standard parking is at NN275001 near Glasgow.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.